 Summary of Public Outreach on Draft Massachusetts ESSA Plan: Public Comment Period, February 7 - March 9, 2017

-After nearly a year of public outreach, which included several rounds of focus groups, special meetings, public forums, phone calls, and other engagements, ESE drew up a draft plan required under the federal Every Student Succeeds Act (ESSA) and officially solicited public comment on it from February 7 through March 9, 2017.
-During this official public comment period, ESE received scores of letters, postcards, phone calls, and emails, along with over 1,000 responses to an online survey.
+After nearly a year of public outreach, which included several rounds of focus groups, special meetings, public forums, phone calls, and other engagements, DESE drew up a draft plan required under the federal Every Student Succeeds Act (ESSA) and officially solicited public comment on it from February 7 through March 9, 2017.
+During this official public comment period, DESE received scores of letters, postcards, phone calls, and emails, along with over 1,000 responses to an online survey.
 The Department also continued to hold meetings with key stakeholders to capture their good thinking in person.
 The following synthesis represents the feedback that the agency received during the official public comment period.
 The Department extends its sincere gratitude to all of the people who engaged with the agency on this important matter.

 The Department's Priorities